 This is usually a more relaxing or even therapeutic process for me, I like to take my time and relax while doing it, you should to!
 After all, painting and Art is supposed to be fun and relaxing!

-As I said before there are many different ways to go about with elf or pointy ears and I’d like to very quickly show you some examples.
+As I said before there are many different ways to go about with elf or pointy ears and I’d like to very quickly show you some examples and references.

-You can go with a smaller size like we did, that is usually suitable for hobbits and goblins for example, and you could add some details, like adding some earrings or making some dents, making them look like a rodent took some bits out of your goblin ears.
+You can go with a smaller size as we did, that is usually suitable for hobbits and goblins for example.
+And you could add some details, like adding some earrings or making some dents, making them look like a rodent took some bits out of your goblin ears.
 This is just an example!

 We’ve also talked about very long and pointy ears, so you could also play with that idea and play with sizes and exaggerate them a lot!
 We can even use the Night Elves and Blood Elves from World of Warcraft as a visual reference for this one.

-If we want to be bolder and experiment, even more, try to make the ears into two parts, with two pointy ends, instead of one, making them look almost like they’re tiny wings, instead of actual ears.
-This is very suitable and cute when you’re drawing a smaller and even child-like elf!
+If we want to be bolder and experiment even more, try to make the ears into two parts!
+With two pointy ends, instead of one, making them look almost like they’re tiny wings instead of actual ears.
+This is very suitable and cute when drawing a more petite and even child-like elf!

 Another fun option is considering that our ears are made of different materials!
-Let’s say our elves resemble plants and trees and other elements found in nature.
+Let’s say our elves resemble plants, trees, and other natural elements.
 You could play out with this and make some ears made out of leaves or bark.
-We could go even further, butterfly looking ears could work too, or ears that look like insect wings in general, there’s a lot of styles we can pick from there!
+We could go even further, butterfly looking ears could work too, or ears that look like insect wings.
+There are a lot of styles we can pick from here!

-And last, but not least, you can also try and transmit emotions through your elve’s ears, moving them around according to how your character is feeling, here are some examples:
+And last but not least, you can also try and transmit emotions through your elve’s ears.
+Moving them around according to how your character is feeling.

-There’s a big range of emotions you can play with, from angry to happy, sad, crying, laughing and even more specific emotions like blushing, nauseous, suspicious and so on!
+There’s an extensive range of emotions you can play with.
+From angry to happy, sad, crying, laughing, and even more specific emotions like blushing, nauseous, suspicious and so on!
 The trick, as always, is to experiment and have fun with it!

 And that’s mostly it: Congrats, you’ve finished Drawing Elf Ears!

 I hope you’ve enjoyed it!
-Don’t forget to share this to your friends.
+Don’t forget to share this with your friends.